Star Wars: Shadows of the Empire (video game): Development

 The work on Shadows of the Empire project started in late 1994 with the idea of making a side story to the movies.
 After dismissing the use of the main characters from the movies as the playable character of the new game, which gave the developers more freedom with the game and story, they built on a minor character from the book, Dash Rendar.
 He has many similarities to Han Solo, including a ship, the Outrider, which bears a close resemblance to Solo's Millennium Falcon.
 Jon Knoles, who was the game's senior artist and animator and previously worked on other LucasArts games for PC and SNES, is credited with bringing the idea of Shadows of the Empire and placing it between the films The Empire Strikes Back and Return of the Jedi.

 LucasArts used the level editor of the Jedi engine, previously used on its games Star Wars: Dark Forces and Outlaws, to create the game's 3D environments.
-The game was programmed in the language C. The game was originally planned to have 19 levels, Nintendo Power reported a reduction to 12 levels, and the final release has 10 levels.
+The game was programmed in C language.
+The game was originally planned to have 19 levels, Nintendo Power reported a reduction to 12 levels, and the final release has 10 levels.

-LucasArts's choice to be an early adopter of the Nintendo 64 came from what company leaders believed were missed opportunities for revenue on game consoles.
+LucasArts' choice to be an early adopter of the Nintendo 64 came from what company leaders believed were missed opportunities for revenue on game consoles.
 When work began on Shadows of the Empire, the Nintendo 64 hardware had not been finalized by Silicon Graphics (SGI) and Nintendo.
 Therefore, SGI approximated the console's performance and functionality profile using a US$140,000 SGI Onyx supercomputer with the RealityEngine2 graphics subsystem with the Performer 3D API — the architecture which had originally inspired SGI's design of the Nintendo 64.
 Two LucasArts developers already had extensive experience with the SGI platform, which eased the prototyping of the game for approximately 18 months until the Nintendo 64 hardware was finalized.
 Eventually, Nintendo 64 hardware cards were released for SGI Indy workstations, and given to the team to replace the software-based profile on Onyx.
 Because of the team's SGI expertise and the Nintendo 64's design heritage from the Onyx, they ported the game to the console in three days and continued development on Indy, while still performing large environmental precalculations on Onyx.
 For a prototype controller with which to test the game, they were delivered a modified SNES controller with a primitive analog joystick and Z trigger, designed by Konami.
 For maximal secrecy under strict nondisclosure agreement, the core team was not allowed to speak to anyone else about the hardware or the project, and the controller prototype was concealed within a cardboard box that the team members could place their hands into.